 Killers of the Flower Moon cast: who is in it?

-Opposite him will be Leonardo DiCaprio playing the still unnamed lead role, who collaborated with Scorsese on The Wolf of Wall Street, Shutter Island and The Aviator, among others.
+Opposite him will be Leonardo DiCaprio playing his nephew Ernest Burkhart.
+The actor last collaborated with Scorsese on The Wolf of Wall Street, Shutter Island and The Aviator, among others.

 Killers of the Flower Moon plot: what is the new film about?

 Scorsese’s new film will take stock of author David Grann’s non-fiction book of the same name, investigating the murders of wealthy Osage people in 1920s Oklahoma, which came to be known as the “Reign of Terror”.